hybridbad/CV-1/README.md

 A Makers Fellow currently studying on the Makers 12 week intensive bootcamp.
 My background in engineering has crafted me into an extremely technical individual with a love of problem solving.
 I am profoundly deaf, I want to prove to other deaf people that they can make it in the tech industry, hopefully one day I can help them in the future.

-Looking to kickstart my career in the tech sector of London or surrounding Surrey areas, I would love to work in AI or Software aiming to help peoples lives for the better.
+Looking to kickstart my career in the tech sector of London or surrounding Surrey areas, I would love to work in an area aiming to help peoples lives for the better.

 ### <a name="skills">Skills</a>